Code-switching in Hong Kong: Syntax

-Speakers adjust their speech to align with the preferences of their addressees, was evident in the code-switching behaviors observed in the Legislative Council.
-Code-switching, whether for procedural matters or personal interactions, is served as a method of navigating the power relationships within the Council.

-Cultural identity

-Hong Kong is a city with a rich cultural treasure, influenced by its historical connection to both Chinese and British traditions.
-As a result, people in Hong Kong may be proficient in both Cantonese and English, and may use code-switching as a strategic tool to express their identity.

 Motivations

 The first major framework dichotomises motivations of code-switching in Hong Kong into "expedient mixing" and "orientational mixing".
-For expedient mixing, the speaker would turn to English (e.g., form) if the correspondent "low Cantonese" expression is not available and the existing "high Cantonese" expression (e.g., 表格 (biu2 gaak3) sounds too formal.
-In the case of orientational mixing, despite the presence of both "high" and "low" expression (e.g., for "barbecue", there exists both 燒烤 (siu1 haau1) in "high Cantonese" and 燒嘢食 (siu2 je5 sik6) in "low Cantonese"), the speaker could still resort to English if the subject is perceived to be inherently more 'Western'.
-(K.K.
-Luke 1998: 145–159) (Lee J. 2012:165) The following list elaborates and summaries the distinction between English, "High Cantonese", "Low Cantonese" and Code-Switching.
+For expedient mixing, the speaker would turn to English (e.g., form) if the correspondent "low Cantonese" expression is not available and the existing "high Cantonese" expression (e.g., 表格 (biu2 gaak3)) sounds too formal.
+In the case of orientational mixing, despite the presence of both "high" and "low" expression (e.g., for "barbecue", there exists both 燒烤 (siu1 haau1) in "high Cantonese" and 燒嘢食 (siu1 je5 sik6) in "low Cantonese"), the speaker could still resort to English if the subject is perceived to be inherently more 'Western'.
+The following list elaborates and summaries the distinction between English, "High Cantonese", "Low Cantonese" and Code-Switching.

 Taxonomy identifies four specific motivations, including euphemism, the principle of economy, specificity and bilingual punning.
 (The following examples come from the same source.)

 Euphemism

 The English counterpart is preferred if the speaker finds the explicit Cantonese expression culturally embarrassing, like breasts of females or open expression of personal feelings.
 Therefore, in the example of 透bra格格 (tau3 baa1 gaak3 gaak3) ('a princess whose bra is visible'), "bra" replaces its Cantonese counterparts.